 | Top Colleges | AIIMS, CMC Vellore, PGIMER | AIIMS, MAMC, Madras Medical College |

-MBBS Specializations 2026: After completing MBBS, graduates can specialize through: (1) MD (3 years) – Dermatology, General Medicine, Paediatrics, Psychiatry, Pathology, Microbiology, Radiology, Anaesthesiology, etc. (2) MS (3 years) – General Surgery, Orthopaedics, ENT, Ophthalmology, Obstetrics and Gynaecology, etc. (3) MCh (3 years after MS) – Neurosurgery, Urology, Plastic Surgery, CTVS, Paediatric Surgery.
+MBBS Specializations 2026: After completing MBBS, graduates can specialize through: (1) MD (3 years) – Dermatology, General Medicine, Paediatrics, Psychiatry, Pathology, Microbiology, Radiology, Anesthesiology, etc. (2) MS (3 years) – General Surgery, Orthopedics’, ENT, Ophthalmology, Obstetrics and Genecology, etc. (3) MCh (3 years after MS) – Neurosurgery, Urology, Plastic Surgery, CTVS, Paediatric Surgery.
 (4) DM (3 years after MD) – Cardiology, Nephrology, Gastroenterology, Endocrinology, Neurology, etc. (5) Diplomas – DGO, DCH, DLO, DPM, DMRD, etc. (2-year short specialization diplomas).
 (6) DNB (3 years) – National Board of Examinations specialty training.
 All postgraduate specializations require NEET PG 2026 after MBBS.

 | Specialization After MBBS | Degree | Duration | Examples | Average Salary |